 Kindness may not be understood by young children as it is by adults.
 It is conceptualized differently at different ages due to different cognitive understanding.

-Children at certain ages may articulate consistent, rational reasons for judging kindness differently from adults.
-When children are young, kindness is likely measured in terms of the consequences, whereas older children consider the intentions of the person who performs the act4.
+Children at certain ages may articulate consistent, rational reasons for judging kindness differently.
+When they are young, kindness is likely measured in terms of the consequences, whereas older children consider the intentions of the person who performs the act4.

 Kindness does not develop in a homogeneous, linear fashion.
 Between the ages of 5 and 7, children shift to judge kindness in adult-like ways5.

 Empathy, the vicarious sharing of the emotions of others, is one of the main kind emotions that motivate kind behaviors6.
-The development of empathy follows from middle childhood to early adolescence7.
+The development of empathy then follows in older kids from middle childhood to early adolescence7.